-Divorce can sometimes be a challenging and emotionally-trying experience in a person’s life.
-It’s a complex process that leads to several life-altering decisions that must be made with clarity.
+Divorce can be a challenging and emotionally-trying experience that leads to several life-altering decisions.
 Spouses who seek to leave a marriage are often ordered to support one another financially after divorce is finalized.
 When resolving the issue of spousal support, it’s important to work with an attorney who can protect your interests and secure the support you need or ensure the fairness of your court-ordered payments.

-Spousal support or alimony is a court-ordered payment that one spouse makes to another after divorce or separation.
+At Bratton & Razo, our Riverside family law attorneys understand that spousal support or alimony is a court-ordered payment that one spouse makes to another after a divorce or separation.
 Generally, the higher-earning spouse must pay the lower-earning spouse alimony for a fixed period or on a more permanent basis depending upon the circumstances.
-There are typically two types of alimony arrangements in California that your Riverside spousal support lawyer can help you navigate.
+Our experienced team can help you navigate the two primary types of alimony arrangements available in California.

 Types of Alimony or Spousal Support Available in California